10 Reasons Aviation Maintenance Training in Charlotte County Is Soaring to New Heights

 Is this program open to high school students?

 Yes.
-Through dual enrollment, seniors can complete 450 hours toward certification.
+Through dual enrollment, seniors can complete up to 450 hours of the program while still in high school.

 What careers can I pursue after graduation?

-Aviation mechanic, aircraft inspector, avionics specialist—or roles in automotive, theme parks, and industrial systems.
+Aviation mechanic, avionics specialist, aircraft inspector—or jobs in transportation, manufacturing, theme parks, and more.

 Portions of this article were informed by reporting from Elaine Allen-Emrich of the Charlotte Sun in her May 25, 2025 feature on Charlotte Technical College’s aviation program.